Magnetic-Fox/Mail2Fax/README.md

 ## Important note before going any further

-This script uses constants, such as phone number to call, and a subject trigger to be removed from the actual message's subject before converting the text to image.
+The main script uses defaults, such as phone number to call, and a subject trigger to be removed from the actual message's subject before converting the text to image.
+It is not necessary to change them here.
-These values are considered default and are intended to be changed to conform Your own needs.
-If You like, You may also alter the string table, which in this version is provided in Polish.
+You should deal with `consts_relay.py` file, which is intended for setting constants.
+Values provided in this file are considered default and are intended to be changed to conform Your own needs.

 ## How it works?